Michael Roberts (cricketer)

-Roberts made his debut in county cricket for Berkshire against Dorset in the 2006 Minor Counties Championship.
-It wouldn't be until 2009 that he would appear again for the county in Minor counties cricket.
-To date he has appeared in thirteen Minor Counties Championship and six MCCA Knockout Trophy matches.
 During this time he also played Second XI cricket for both Middlesex and Hampshire.
-During the 2011 season, while playing for Berkshire in the Minor Counties Championship against Herefordshire, Roberts and Jono McLean combined to set the highest ever partnership for the county – 371.
 In 2012, he was selected to play for the Unicorns in the 2012 Clydesdale Bank 40, making his List A debut in the competition against Derbyshire.
 Opening the batting for the Unicorns, Roberts made 4 runs before he was dismissed by Tim Groenewald.

 On 4 October 2012 Roberts was offered a full contract by Hampshire after excelling in the Second XI team during the 2012 season scoring 610 runs at an average of 58.10.
 He made his first-class debut for the county the following season against Loughborough MCCU.